dignio/patient-edit/README.md

-## Carer UI prototype
+## Patient settings UI
-This is what the carer sees after logging in.
-Here they can manage the subscription for the patient.
+We need a one-page easy edit for all kinds of more "static" patient info.

-This will eventually need to be a Drupal theme.
+This will eventually need to be a part of the Drupal theme.